Women fight abortion bans in 3 more states with legal actions

 Blackmon and other plaintiffs told dramatic stories, describing how abortion laws interfered with their care.

 In 2022, Blackmon had been grieving the murder of her teenage son in a drive-by shooting when she unexpectedly and very happily found out she was pregnant.
-But in her second trimester she learned that her fetus's organs were developing outside its body, and the baby was not going to survive.
-Meanwhile, her own health was in danger due to preeclamsia, elevated blood pressure that can be deadly for pregnant women.
+But in her second trimester, she learned that her fetus's organs were developing outside its body and that the baby was not going to survive.
+Meanwhile, her own health was in danger due to preeclampsia — elevated blood pressure that can be deadly for pregnant women.

 "I was told I was at high risk of having a stroke," Blackmon says.
 "Everything hurt.
 My vision got blurry, and I felt sharp pain when the baby moved."